AuraQ/AutoCompleteForMendix/README.md

 - **Select Source**: The reference association, starting from the dataview object.
 - **Minimum Input Length**: The minimum number of characters the user has to enter before search executes.
 - **Search Type**: 'XPath', 'Microflow' or 'Microflow (Cached)'; controls whether the search should use an XPath query, a Microflow called for each search or a Microflow that caches the results (by default the cache is populated on initialisation and when the context object is refreshed)
+- **Search Delay**: The delay, in milliseconds, before a search is executed.

 ## Search - XPath
 - **Search method**: 'starts-with' or 'contains'; controls how the attribute is searched